 Government forces and non-state armed groups have killed older civilians in numerous countries.
 Older civilians have been killed and injured by small arms, heavy weapons, explosive weapons with wide area effects, and chemical and other banned weapons.

-Suspected members of an armed Islamist group known as Al-Sunna wa Jama’a (ASWJ) burned houses and attacked civilians in villages in Mozambique’s northern province of Cabo Delgado Residents in the village of Nathuko described one attack in which an unidentified group of masked men arrived in the village carrying machetes and started setting houses on fire.
-They beheaded an older man and burned down at least 100 homes, according to a local government official..
+Suspected members of an armed Islamist group known as Al-Sunna wa Jama’a (ASWJ) burned houses and attacked civilians in villages in Mozambique’s northern province of Cabo Delgado in 2018.
+Residents in the village of Nathuko described one attack in which an unidentified group of masked men arrived in the village carrying machetes and started setting houses on fire.
+They beheaded an older man and burned down at least 100 homes, according to a local government official.

 In 2017, Human Rights Watch documented war crimes and crimes against humanity committed by Seleka, a coalition of mainly Muslim rebel groups, and anti-balaka, mainly Christian, forces in the central regions of the Central African Republic between late 2014 and April 2017.
 In January 2015, anti-balaka forces attacked a group of five Muslim men, most of them older, who had come to the village of Senga in Nana-Grébizi Province to buy salt, killing four.
 The only survivor of the attack said: